On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: Introduction

 In general bounded domains, we yet fail to obtain the same result.
-However we present here a partial result stating that if there exists a configuration leading to a collapse, then the trajectories of the point-vortices must be somewhat pathological.
-More precisely, we prove that at least one point-vortex has the property that the closure of its trajectory contains a whole connected component of the boundary: there exists $ i \in \{1,\ldots,N\}$ and $\Gamma \subset \partial\Omega$ connected such that
+However, we present here a partial result stating that if there exists a configuration leading to a collapse, then the trajectories of the point vortices must be somewhat pathological.
+More precisely, we prove that at least one point vortex has the property that the closure of its trajectory contains a whole connected component of the boundary: there exists $ i \in \{1,\ldots,N\}$ and $\Gamma \subset \partial\Omega$ connected such that

 Let us mention that collapses are proved to be improbable both in the plane (assuming~\eqref{eq:no null partial sum}) and in bounded domains (see \cite{Marchioro_Pulvirenti_1984_Vortex_methods, Donati_2021_Two_Dimensional} respectively).
 We also note that collapses of vortices have been studied for point-vortex dynamics in the context of surface quasi-geostrophic equations, see \cite{Geldhauser_Romito_2020_Point_vortices, Badin_Barry_2018_Collapse, Reinaud_2021_Self_similar, Godard-Cadillac_2022_Vortex_collapses, Donati_Godard-Cadillac_2023}.